alt

 Bakewell, Derbyshire

-In the heart of the Peak District National Park, Chatsworth House is famous for its diverse art collection and picturesque landscapes.
-But on the last weekend of October (a week prior to the 5th November), this country pile is putting on a special bonfire bash to celebrate Guy Fawkes Night.
-Wrap up warm and enjoy a range of live entertainment, including the blazing bonfire and not one, but two dazzling firework displays (there’s an earlier one for the kids).
-There’s a selection of food on offer too, from hog roasts to churros, and mulled cider galore – the ultimate winter warmer.
+Located in the Peak District National Park, Chatsworth House is famous for its diverse art collection and picturesque landscapes.
+But on the last weekend of October (a week before the 5th November), this country pile is putting on a special bonfire bash to celebrate Guy Fawkes Night.
+Wrap up warm and enjoy a range of live entertainment, including the blazing bonfire and not one but two dazzling firework displays (the earlier one is for the kids).
+There’s a also selection of food on offer, from hog roasts to churros, and mulled cider.

-You can even splurge on a pre-fireworks meal at Chatsworth’s Cavendish Restaurant, which includes a 2-course dinner and Champagne cocktail.
+You can even splurge on a pre-fireworks meal at Chatsworth’s Cavendish Restaurant, which includes a two-course dinner and champagne cocktail.
 Fancy!

 Find out more